Ossia and Displaydata partner to make wireless retail shelf labels

 Wireless power at a distance may seem like the stuff of science fiction, but it’s closer to market than you might think.
 Ossia is among a handful of startups leading the charge, and today the company announced a partnership with Displaydata, an electronic shelf label (ESL) provider, to integrate its Cota wireless charging tech with digital price stickers.

-The companies plan to demonstrate a proof-of-concept by the end of next year.
+The companies plan to demonstrate a proof of concept by the end of next year.

 ESLs, for the uninitiated, are the electronic equivalent of those paper labels ubiquitous in store aisles.
 The advantages over print are pretty self-evident — retailers can dynamically change pricing, for example, or create custom display content that catches shoppers’ eyes.